-It has always been a running joke that Soren, Katie, and Michael doesn't remember a lot from their previous conversations at the diners, nor consider each other close.
-This saddens Dan who remember almost everything and think of them as his friends.
+It has always been a running joke that Soren, Katie, and Michael don't remember a lot from their previous conversations at the diners, nor consider each other close.
+This saddens Dan who remembers almost everything and thinks of them as his friends.
 Turns out it's because their minds have been wiped more often than Dan's.

 Michael has steadily gotten weirder over time.
 Turns out it's because his mind has been wiped 12 times.
 Could explain his obsession with aliens.
 He might remember something, but has replaced The Crew with a different kind of monsters.

 In the Creepy Sitcom Characters episode they notice the waiter Cody and wonder why he has been following them from diner to diner.
 They think he's just a stalker, but he turns out to be the leader of The Crew.

 Michael: They were JERKS!
 Uncle Phil threw his nephew's best friend out the front door on a daily basis!
 Carl was abusive to his son, and a total prick to Urkel, moreso than anyone else.
 Those guys got their kicks from physically and verbally abusing their kids' friends!

 Michael: You have to cull your booty call list?
 Soren: *grinning* It's actually more of a booty base. *winks at a waitress*

 Trying to find an entirely original premise for a show in The Only 8 Types of TV Shows That Get Made, one suggestion is "Screw the Protagonist".
 The promo that pops up for it consists entirely of Soren winking at the camera.